Since its inception, 4-H has emphasized the importance of young people as engaged, well-informed citizens.

 - Leadership (leadership, respect, understanding, character development)

-4-H members learn citizenship by engaging with the community and building relationships with youth and adults from diverse backgrounds.
+4-H members learn civic engagement by engaging with the community and building relationships with youth and adults from diverse backgrounds.

 State specialist contact: Steven A. Henness

 Target audience: Intermediate (ages 11–13) and Senior (ages 14–18) levels; adaptable for Junior (ages 8–10).

 - Learn what civic engagement is and why it's important to be involved in your community

 - "Public" vs. "private" - what is the difference?

 - Consider interests of your group and needs of your community